mountainkidai/rfSEClub/Vocab/Vocab.md

     Meaning :A small part or quantity intended to show what the whole is like.
     Example: "A blood sample was taken for analysis."

+ 16. Serendipity

+    Meaning: Finding something good or valuable by accident or luck Example:"It was pure serendipity that I met my best friend at the coffee shop that day."